The Rig-Veda - Book IV

 1, THEE Agni, have the Gods, ever of one accord, sent hither

 down, a God, appointed messenger, yea, with their wisdom sent

 The Immortal, O thou Holy One, mid mortal men, the God-devoted God, the wise, have they brought forth, brought forth the omnipresent God-devoted Sage.

 2 As such, O Agni, bring with favour to the Gods thy Brother Varuna who loveth sacrifice,

-True to the Law, the Aditya who supporteth men, the King, supporter of mankind.
+True to the Law, the Aditya who supporteth men, the King,

 3 Do thou, O Friend, turn hither him who is our Friend, swift as a wheel, like two car-steeds in rapid course, Wondrous! to us in rapid course.